alreinson/cv/_includes/index.md

 06/2012 - Presentation skills – by De Bruine Ashby

-04/2012 - Financial training – by CLS Communication
+04/2012 - English terminology in finance – by CLS Communication

 03/2012 - Project Management – basics of PMI – by Amontis